microsoft/genaiscript/packages/demoapps/cards21.py.slides.md

 ---

-### Slide 7: Game Class
+### Slide: Game Class

-- The Game class represents a game of Blackjack.
-- It has methods to start the game, handle a round, and end the game.
+The `Game` class represents a game of Blackjack.
+It initializes a game with a player, a dealer, and a deck of cards, and provides methods to start the game, handle a round, and end the game.

 ```python
 class Game: